All Episodes

 So what are we talking about?

-So there's active listening, focusing on your spouse without interrupting, and expressing your understanding afterwards.
+So there's active listening, focusing on your spouse without interrupting and expressing your understanding afterwards.

-I mean, you've heard this uh conversation a zillion times on my show when I have people who call in.
+I mean, you've heard this conversation a zillion times on my show when I have people who call in.

 They'll come in and they ask for a complicated answer to a complicated question.

-I'll start to explain, and what was it?
+I'll start to explain.

-The guy gave me like 30 seconds before interrupting or interrupting me, and then I started again.
+The guy gave me like 30 seconds before interrupting, interrupting me.

-I said, hey man, get all your stuff out.
+I said, hey, man, get all your stuff out.

-Gave me two minutes, interrupt it again, and it's you you can't have productive conversations with people who are interrupting you all the time.
+And you can't have productive conversations with people who are interrupting you all the time.

-But when people say, well, Steph, you interrupt people, and it's like, yeah, I absolutely will.
+But when people say, well, Steph, you interrupt people.

 I absolutely will.

-If I ask for definitions and somebody goes on a ramble tangent without giving me definitions, I'm gonna interrupt them.
+If I ask for definitions and somebody goes on a ramble tangent without giving me definitions, I'm going to interrupt them because I don't want to be gaslit.

-I don't want to have just a ramble tangent that goes on somewhere, and I'm just I'm just not gonna not gonna do it.
+I don't want to be, I don't want to have just a ramble tangent that goes on somewhere.

-I will interrupt people.
+So yeah, I will interrupt people.

-I prefer it if you do answer my question, but you don't have to not you don't have to answer my question, but you can't ignore the question.
+I prefer it if you do answer my question, but you don't have to not.

-I'm not just gonna be ignored.
+I'm not just going to be ignored.

-Like Glenn Close style.
+Glenn Close style.

 But it's rude to just ignore that somebody asked a question.